amandavsamorim/python-100exercises/README.md

-# 🐍 100 Exercícios de Python - Curso em Vídeo
+# 🐍 100 Python Exercises - Curso em Vídeo

-Bem-vindo(a)!
-Este repositório contém as minhas soluções para os **100 exercícios de Python** do canal [Curso em Vídeo](https://www.youtube.com/c/CursoemV%C3%ADdeo) no YouTube, ministrado pelo professor **Gustavo Guanabara**.
+Welcome!
+This repository contains my solutions for the 100 Python exercises from the [Curso em Vídeo](https://www.youtube.com/c/CursoemV%C3%ADdeo) channel on YouTube, taught by professor Gustavo Guanabara.

-## 📋 Sobre o Projeto
+## 📋 About the Project

-Durante o curso, são apresentados diversos desafios para praticar a linguagem Python, e este repositório serve como um repositório para acompanhar meu progresso e compartilhar as soluções com a comunidade.
+Throughout the course, various challenges are presented to practice the Python programming language.
+This repository serves as a way to track my progress and share my solutions with the community.

-Os exercícios abordam desde conceitos básicos de programação até tópicos mais avançados, ajudando a reforçar o aprendizado e a desenvolver habilidades práticas.
+The exercises cover everything from basic programming concepts to more advanced topics, helping reinforce learning and develop practical skills.

-## 🗂 Estrutura do Repositório
+## 🗂 Repository Structure

-Os exercícios estão organizados por número e tópico, conforme o curso:
+The exercises are organized by number and topic, as per the course:

      📂 python-100exercises/exercises
     ├── ex001.py